-The Superintendent, DGGSTI, Mumbai had called for various information & documents intending to levy Service tax on the differential amount between Toll Collected & Concession fees payable to Authority.
-The Company had furnished the requisite information and documents explaining that the Toll Collection income of the Company cannot be classified as Business Auxiliary Service & hence, the same is not liable to Service tax; also post 01.07.2012 the Toll Collection income gets covered in the Negative list of Services u/s 66D of the Finance Act, 1994 which are not liable to Service tax, Further, the Company had furnished the copy of the favorable CESTAT Order received in case of its holding company viz.
+The Superintendent, DGGSTI, Mumbai had called for various information & Documents intending to levy Service tax on the differential amount between Toll Collected & Concession fees payable to Authority.
+The Company had furnished the requisite information and documents explaining that the Toll Collection income of the Company cannot be classified as Business Auxiliary Service & hence, the same is not liable to Service tax; also post 01.07.2012 the Toll Collection income gets covered in the Negative list of Services u/s 66D of the Finance Act, 1994 which are not liable to Service tax.
+Further, the Company had furnished the copy of the favorable CESTAT Order received in case of its holding company viz.
 MEPIDL wherein it is decided that MEPIDL collects Toll on its own account pursuant to exploitation of Toll Collection rights, & not on behalf of the Authority & hence, it is not liable to pay Service tax under the Category Business Auxiliary Services on its Toll Collection income.
 The Company vide its letter dated 16.10.2017 stated that the judgement would apply to the company as well since the nature of contract entered into by the Company is similar to that of MEPIDL.
-The Company had received on February 7, 2018 Show cause cum Demand notice dated December 15, 2017 of Rs.
-32.36 lakhs.
-The Company had seeked extension of time upto 1st week of June 2018 for filing an appropriate reply.
-No further communication has been received in this regard.
+The Company had received on February 7, 2018 Show cause cum Demand notice dated January 18, 2018 of Rs.
+120.35 Lakhs.
+The Company had seeked extension of time upto 1st week of June, 2018 for filing an appropriate reply.
+No further communication has been received from Department in this regard.

-Note 24 Going Concern:
+Going Concern:

 The Company Liabilities is exceeding its assets.
-The Company has ceased its business operations as per the directive from competent authority to exempt toll collection.
-Currently the company in process of evaluating various business oppurtunities including bidding for new projects, merger with another group company etc..
+The Company has ceased its business operations on successfully completion of tolling project Currently the company in process of evaluating various business oppurtunities including bidding for new projects, merger with another group company etc,.
 The Company financial statements have been prepared on a going concern basis as the holding company has undertaken to provide financial support as necessary to enable the company to continue its operation and to meet its liabilities as and when they fall due in foreseeable future.
 Accordingly these financial statements do not include any adjustments relating to the recoverability and classification of carrying amount of the assets or the amounts and classification of liabilities has may be necessary if that entity is unable to continue as a going concern

-Notes to Financial Statements (Currency: ₹ in lakhs)
+(Currency: ₹ in lakhs) Notes to Financial Statements